ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 <div id="char-cooccurrence" class="viz"></div>

-Honestly to me this is more of a vanity/surface visualization, nevertheless there are some cool things to see.
+Honestly to me this is more of a vanity visualization, nevertheless there are some cool things to see.
 The loneliest duo is `WIFE` and `RECORD` in all the show, appearing completely isolated from any other characters, followed by `YOUNG SAWYER`, `SAWYER'S FATHER` and `MARY`.
 I'm guessing these scenes probably were isolated flashbacks.
 In S2 there's the funny "pentagram of evil" on the right, with `THUG CAPTAIN`, `THUG`, `THUG #2`, `PRIEST` and `YOUNG EKO`.

 ## Reading Level